Divrsity's Constantly Evolving Diversity and Inclusion Survey Questions.

 Imagine investing your precious time and money into a diversity and inclusion survey only to have your employees feel offended, frustrated, or even traumatized by the questions themselves.
 This nightmare scenario is all too real for organizations that fail to keep pace with the rapidly evolving language and nuances of the D&I space.

-At Divrsity, not only do we understand the importance of staying ahead of the curve, but we are also uniquely placed to learn from thousands of surveys to ensure that our 56 template questions are constantly updated to reflect the changing landscape of diversity and inclusion.
+At Divrsity, not only do we understand the importance of staying ahead of the curve, but we are also uniquely placed to learn from thousands of surveys to ensure that our 64 Diversity and Inclusion Survey questions are constantly updated to reflect the changing landscape of EDI.

-All our questions are completely customisable to reflect the nuance of the individual workplace, but it's so much better to start with a set that have been "battle tested", rather than going it alone with something downloaded from the Internet.
+Every one of these EDI Survey Questions can be completely customised to reflect the nuance of the individual workplace, and it's so much better to start with a set that have been "battle tested", rather than going it alone with something downloaded from the Internet.

 When we first set-up Divrsity, we put together a panel of 5 experts in Diversity & Inclusion.
 We ran a series of workshops where the panel were asked to come up with a list of questions that would help organisations create data-driven insights into workplace Diversity, Inclusion, Equity, Bias and Belonging.